Looking for wellness tips for working from home?

 👉🏽 RELATED POST: Stay Healthy with a Desk Job

 Lastly, consider creating a standing desk in your home office.
 Alternate between standing and sitting, as sitting all day has detrimental effects on our health.
-Adding these habits to your work-from-home life will not only keep you from contracting the COVID-19, but will also help improve your emotional well-being as well.
+Adding these habits to your work-from-home life will not only keep you from getting sick but will also help improve your emotional well-being as well.

 #5.
 Define Your Work-Life Schedule

 While working from home, it is easy to stay in work-mode well past the typical 9-5.
 To avoid burnout, it is important to set boundaries for when you will start and end your workday.
 We all need time to relax and decompress after a busy day of work, so giving yourself time in the evening to do that will help you avoid unnecessary stress and anxiety.

 Start by setting up a schedule that works for you.
 Decide what time you will start working and what time you will end, and don’t deviate from it.
 Then communicate this schedule with your team, so that they know not to call or email you when you are not working.